uzi0espil/llm-torch/README.md

 *   **Llama3.1**: A Llama 3.1 implementation that uses `YarnGOA` (Yet another RoPE with Grouped Query Attention), which is an extension of the RoPE method for better handling of long contexts.

+*   **Llama3.2**: It shrunk in size comparing to Llama3.1, increased the rescaling factor of Yarn, and they added back the weight tying between the input token embedding and the output layer.

 ## Project Structure

 The repository is organized into a modular structure to ensure a clear separation of concerns, making it easy to navigate, extend, and experiment with different components.